 What is Bankruptcy in Ottawa?

 There are many avenues that consumers in Ottawa can take to deal with their debt, depending on how excessive their debt is.
 Bankruptcy is the last resort that is chosen only after all options have been exhausted.
 That’s because the repercussions of bankruptcy on a consumer’s financial health are rather serious and can negatively impact a person’s credit for years.

 Bankruptcy in Ottawa is overseen by the Bankruptcy and Insolvency Act (BIA) and involves relieving consumers of their debt while helping ensure that all creditors involved are treated fairly.

-When bankruptcy is filed for, the consumer involved agrees to surrender many valuable assets in exchange for protection against continued collection calls from creditors.
+When bankruptcy is filed for in Ottawa, the consumer involved agrees to surrender many valuable assets in exchange for protection against continued collection calls from creditors.
 Consumers can be immediately shielded from continued collection calls when bankruptcy is filed, though the consequences involved in exchange for such protection are typically hefty.